Mehmetk834/python-learning-projects/mini-projects/number-guess-game/README.md

 # Number Guessing Game

-Bu proje, kullanıcının 1 ile 100 arasında bir sayıyı tahmin etmesini sağlar.
+This project allows the user to guess a number between 1 and 100.

-## Özellikler
+## Features

-- Rastgele sayı üretimi
+- Random number generation
-- Tahmin kontrolü
+- Guess checking
-- Skor sistemi
+- Scoring system